akpingel/sphinx-template/source/firstDraft/index.rst

 History of C#
 -------------

-**Thesis:**
-Understanding C# and its history to determine relevance in today's world compared to other languages.

-* Intro - Understanding C#

-  * Where did C# originate from?

-    * Created by Microsoft
+Overview
+""""""""
-    * Developed in 2000 by Anders Hejlsberg at Microsoft as a rival to Java [#f5]_
-    * Created because Sun, (eventually bought by Oracle), did not want Microsoft to make changes to Java, so Microsoft decided to make it's own language instead. [#f5]_
+C# was created by Microsoft.
+It was first developed in 2000 by Anders Hejlsberg as a rival to Java because the creators of Java did not want Microsoft to make changes to their programming language. [#f5]_ Microsoft's new language would be a new runner for the top coding language used by programmers.

-  * QUOTE: "One of the key differences between C# and these other languages, particularly Java, is that we tried to stay much closer to C++ in our design.
+    "One of the key differences between C# and these other languages, particularly Java, is that we tried to stay much closer to C++ in our design.
 C# borrows most of its operators, keywords, and statements directly from C++.
 But beyond these more traditional language issues, one of our key